gigamesh/repstation/README.md

 The problem with both of those approaches is the reputation of each account is only as good as the latest snapshot, and they rely on centralized authorities (ex: Google, Github, Twitter, etc).

 Repstation's approach is to leverage social capital to bootstrap a reputation network onchain.
 It is effectively a DAO whose sole function is to steward the reputation of its members.
-It is founded on the belief that our most valuable assets are time and social capital.

 Key features:
 - Unlike traditional DAOs, membership doesn't require buying a token or a vote by existing members.
 It only requires you know an existing member who thinks you're worthy of an up vote (positive attestation).